General Public

 Frequently Asked Questions

-Some of General Public's most popular songs include Tenderness, Never You Done That, Hot You're Cool, Taking The Day Off, General Public.
-These tracks have impressed fans and helped cement their place in the music industry.
+General Public's most streamed songs include Tenderness, Never You Done That, Hot You're Cool, Taking The Day Off, General Public.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.